zenzay/esphome-projects/power-meter/readme.md

 The kWh price is imported as a sensor from Home Assistant, using the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but can also be set 'manually' with a Number component in HA.
 Ideally the price should be fetched directly from NordPool using their API, but I haven't looked at that yet.

-I've added a RTC Module in order to not miss time events (on the hour, midnight and so on).
-This way I can be reasonable sure to not miss anything when I'm fiddling with Home Assistant or my router is down.
-I probably shouldn't rely on Cron to track time events, but then again, this whole thing should probably be a custom component (but I repeat myself).

-Latest version adds a 2.9" E-Ink Display and a push button.
-The button anables turning pages on the display manually.
-Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
-To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

-Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
-I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
-What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.

 To test the accuracy of the Power Meter, I created a simple Arduino Sketch to simulate the flashing led on a 'real' Power Meter.
 A led blinking at specific intervals to simulate power consumption.
 You'll find it in the [pulse_led](./pulse_led/) folder.
 I also disabled the kWh Price sensor import from HA, so the price stayed fixed during testing.

 *Please bear in mind that this is work in progress and a lot of the code is quite kludgy.*

 Components
 -----------